maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="mathematical-operators-arithmetic"></a>
 ### Mathematical operators (arithmetic)

 RetroBASIC supports the standard set of arithmetic operators: `+` for addition, `-` for subtraction, `*` for multiplication, `/` for division, and `^` for exponentiation.
-It also supports the alternative `**` for exponentiation, which is seen in some older dialects that did not have a ^ character on their keyboards.
+It also supports the alternative `**` for exponentiation, which is seen in some older dialects from machines that did not have a ^ character on their keyboards.

 `DIV` is used for integer division, which produces the result with any fractional part left off, so `7 DIV 3` returns 2.
 The `MOD` operator returns the remainder of the division, so that `A = 7.5 MOD 3.5` produces 0.5.
 Some dialects perform an `INT` on the result, so `7.5 MOD 3.5` returns 0, not 0.5.
 Others support this functionality using functions, not operators, as detailed in the function section below.